 Pompeo criticises HSBC for 'corporate kowtow' to Beijing

-WASHINGTON: US Secretary of State Mike Pompeo on ydchided British bank HSBC for backing moves by China to end Hong Kong's autonomy, saying such "corporate kowtows" got little in return from Beijing.
+WASHINGTON: US Secretary of State Mike Pompeo on Tuesday (Jun 9) chided British bank HSBC for backing moves by China to end Hong Kong's autonomy, saying such "corporate kowtows" got little in return from Beijing.

 Pompeo said the United States stood ready to help Britain with alternatives after Beijing reportedly threatened to punish HSBC and break commitments to build nuclear power plants in the country unless it allowed China's Huawei Technologies to build its 5G network.